What Is the One-Bite Rule?

-There is a pervasive myth that we often hear at the Law Office of Jennifer L. Donaldson: The one-bite rule.
+There is a pervasive myth that we often hear at Donaldson Law, LLC: the one-bite rule.
 Most people assume that if they or their children experience a dog attack and are injured, they can only sue and receive compensation if that dog bit someone before.
 The underlying assumption is that the dog’s owner is only responsible if they knew the dog could be dangerous, and the owner doesn’t know that until after the first bite.

 This assumption isn’t entirely wrong, but it’s not the full picture either.
 Most states do not strictly follow the one-bite rule anymore.
 Mississippi is the only one that sticks to this rule and has not modified it in some way.
 Most states, including Colorado, have updated their dog bite law beyond the simple one-bite rule to give dog owners a greater amount of liability for their pets.

-Because of common myths and misunderstandings surrounding dog bite law, it is essential you speak with an experienced Colorado dog attack lawyer before deciding what to do.
-Call the Law Office of Jennifer L. Donaldson at (303) 458-5000 to schedule a free consultation.
+Because of common myths and misunderstandings surrounding dog bite law, it is essential you speak with an experienced Denver dog attack lawyer before deciding what to do.
+Call Donaldson Law, LLC at (303) 458-5000 to schedule a free consultation.

 Colorado’s Dog Bite Statute